cswitenky/cswitenky/content/posts/unifi-dns-sync-for-site-to-site-vpns.md

 date: 2025-09-14
 draft: true
 ---
-UniFi has [Site Magic](https://help.ui.com/hc/en-us/articles/16750417515159-UniFi-Gateway-Setting-Up-SD-WAN-with-UniFi-Site-Magic), but it's not so magic sometimes - because DNS records aren't synchronized across sites.
+UniFi has [Site Magic](https://help.ui.com/hc/en-us/articles/16750417515159-UniFi-Gateway-Setting-Up-SD-WAN-with-UniFi-Site-Magic), but it's not so magic sometimes - because DNS A records aren't synchronized across sites.

 To solve this, I wrote the core code for a small Python tool and used AI to help refine the structure and packaging.
 The result is [unifi-dns-sync](https://pypi.org/project/unifi-dns-sync/), a simple CLI utility for keeping DNS A records in sync across UniFi controllers.